Guidance on the Classification of Medical Device Software (MDSW) for EU MDR

 Software intended to be used in a health setting is not designed for use in such a way as a medical tool.
 Manufacturers could first place software on the market for general health purposes and use it to gather data on usability and generate evidence until it is sufficient to make a medical claim.

 Software is designed to gain experience and generate data until the evidence is sufficient.

 Some of the key points addressed in MDCG 2019-11 are:

-- To qualify as a medical device software and determine the risk class, a manufacturer must first establish the intended purpose.
+A manufacturer must first establish the intended purpose to qualify as a medical device software and determine the risk class.
 The significant task is mainly to influence the product claims made by a manufacturer.
-For example, is the software used for direct diagnosis or interpretation, or is it simply reporting vitals captured?
+For example, is the software used for direct diagnosis, interpretation, or simply reporting vitals captured?

-For example, the disease or condition needs a time-critical treatment, how fragile the population gets impact, etc. However, the risk categorization does not necessarily clarify the difference between “diagnosis” and “support of diagnosis,” “screening,” and “triage,” and so forth.
+For example, the disease or condition needs a time-critical treatment, how fragile the population gets impacted, etc. However, the risk categorization does not necessarily clarify the difference between “diagnosis” and “support of diagnosis,” “screening” and “triage,” and so forth.
 The need for “fragile populations” is not clearly direct and could require additional information depending on the criticality in question.

 - If software influences the use of a device and does not perform a medical purpose on its own, it may be qualified as an accessory and falls under the MDR/IVDR.

 - Notably, software fulfilling a medical purpose cannot be an accessory.